What Is Passive-Aggressive Behavior?

 Passive-aggressive behavior is when you express negative feelings indirectly instead of openly talking about them.
 During World War II, when soldiers wouldn't follow officers' orders, experts described them as “passive-aggressive.”
 A new term back then, but still relevant today.

-Someone who uses passive aggression may feel angry, resentful, or frustrated, but they act neutral, pleasant, or even cheerful.
-They then find indirect ways to show how they really feel.
+Passive aggression can happen at home, online, at work, or with strangers.
+You might use this behavior because you feel angry, resentful, or frustrated, but you act neutral, pleasant, or even cheerful.
+You then find indirect ways to show how you really feel.

 When someone uses passive aggression, they might say one thing, like “Sure, I'd be happy to!” and do another, like brood and complain while completing the task.